zhen0/clas/README.md

+deployed on firebase at https://memory-201906.web.app/ make sure firebase cli tools are installed npm run build firebase init (choose histing, single page) - this has been done already! in firebase.json make sure dist is entered in : "hosting": {
+"public": "dist",...}
-deployed on firebase at https://memory-201906.web.app/ make sure firebase cli tools are installed enter "firebase deploy" into terminal when in root of this project directory
+check page with firebase serve enter "firebase deploy" into terminal when in root of this project directory to finally deploy